emnify/product-docs/docs/services/network/global-iot-network.md

 Module vendors have also implemented module specific commands, for example Quectel
   - `AT+QPSMS` extends PSM settings
   - `AT+QCFG=”psm/enter”,1` used to put the module immediately into PSM when the RRC connection is released (not waiting for T3324 to expire)
-  - `AT+QPSMEXTCFG` modem optimization command with different attributes such as making sure that PSM is randomized between different devices so they do not send data at the same time
+  - `AT+QPSMEXTCFG` modem optimization command with different attributes such as making sure that PSM is randomized between different devices so they don't send data at the same time

 Extended Discontinuous Reception (eDRX)

 - How does eDRX work?
 &nbsp;
   While PSM is focused on uplink-centric use cases, eDRX tries to reduce the power consumption for IoT use cases that get downlink information.
-  Regular smartphones do not continuously listen on the radio for an incoming message.
+  Regular smartphones don't continuously listen on the radio for an incoming message.
   They do this only every 1.28 seconds or 2.56 seconds which is called DRX (discontinuous Reception). eDRX allows configuration of custom intervals of up to 40-175 minutes - depending on the configuration the visited network allows.
     ![eDRX and the 3412 and T3324 timers](./assets/edrx.png)